edgelesssys/marblerun.sh/content/docs/getting-started/cli.md

 Available Commands:
-  certificate Retrieves the certificate of the Marblerun coordinator help        Help about any command install     Installs marblerun on a kubernetes cluster manifest    Manages manifest for the Marblerun coordinator namespace   Manages namespaces associated with Marblerun installations recover     Recovers the Marblerun coordinator from a sealed state status      Gives information about the status of the marblerun Coordinator
+  certificate Retrieves the certificate of the Marblerun coordinator check       Check the status of Marbleruns control plane help        Help about any command install     Installs marblerun on a kubernetes cluster manifest    Manages manifest for the Marblerun coordinator namespace   Manages namespaces associated with Marblerun installations precheck    Check if your kubernetes cluster supports SGX recover     Recovers the Marblerun coordinator from a sealed state status      Gives information about the status of the marblerun Coordinator uninstall   Removes Marblerun from a kubernetes cluster version     Display version of this CLI and (if running) the Marblerun coordinator

 Flags:
   -h, --help   help for marblerun